Omakou 9th Mar

 P1050673

-It's really cold this morning when we stream into the kitchen at 8am to have breakfast.
-Sue, our host tells us that they bought the building and converted it from a medical centre to a backpackers hostel- and it's proven to be very popular with almost full occupancy since it was opened. t's just so perfect and really suits our style of hiking/biking with big bed, clean showers (even if they're up the hallway) and a kitchen to self-cater for dinner and breakfast.
-Sue explains how the whole town of Cromwell was shifted/rebuilt in the 80's so that the Clyde Dam could be built and as a bonus the town received millions in new sporting facilities and infrastructure.
-The old town is well below the water level and so is the last section of the Otago railway from Clyde to Cromwell
+It's really cold this morning when we go to the kitchen of the Cromwell Backpackers at 8am to have breakfast.
+Sue, our host tells us they bought the building and converted it from a medical centre to a backpackers hostel - and it's proven to be so popular with almost full occupancy.
+It's perfect and really suits our style of hiking/biking with a big bed, clean showers and a kitchen to self-cater.
+Sue explains how the whole town of Cromwell was shifted or rebuilt in the 80's so that the Clyde Dam could be built and as a bonus the town received millions in new sporting facilities and infrastructure.
+The old town is below the water level and so is the last section of the Otago railway from Clyde to Cromwell.

-It's brilliant sunshine as we meet in the car park (4 of us have been staying up the road at a motel), looking for a sunny spot and donning jackets before leaving at 9.15am.
-Once across the bridge, its 23k down the State Highway No 8 - very busy with 100kph traffic, as the Old rail trail on this section is buried deep under water.
-We all hug the tiny shoulder as we zoom along, freezing in the early morning shadows in the valley.
-It's almost 2 hrs when we reach the turn off to Clyde past the dam wall and into the pretty rail head village to the closest coffee shop.
+It's brilliant sunshine when we meet in the car park looking for a sunny spot and donning jackets before leaving at 9.15am.
+Once across the bridge, it’s 23k down State Highway No 8 - very busy with 100kph traffic, as the Old rail trail on this section is under water.
+We hug the tiny shoulder as we zoom along, freezing in the early morning shade.
+It's 2 hrs when we reach the turn off to Clyde just past the dam wall and into the closest coffee shop.
 Donna and Milton relish the home made cakes to have with their latte's.

-It's midday when we leave to follow the signs to the Otago rail trail, about 1k through the town.
-The dirt trail is smooth shingle, and just a but bumpy but not too bad - you wouldn't want to do it on a road bike, even a touring road bike.
+It's midday when we leave to follow signs to the official start of the Otago rail trail, about 1k through the town of Clyde.
+The dirt trail is smooth shingle, and bumpy - you wouldn't want to do it on a road bike.
 About 8k down the track at Alexandra, Jenny turns off to go to the town centre to catch a bus back to Dunedin so she can fly home for her niece's wedding.
 The rest of us keep going and soon we're stripping off our jackets as the day warms up.
-At 1.30, we find a spot under a shady tree for lunch.
+At 1.30pm, we find a spot under a shady tree for lunch.

 P1050678